From Symmetry to Geometry: Tractable Nonconvex Problems: Introduction

 As engineering and the sciences become increasingly data and computation driven, the role of optimization has expanded to touch almost every stage of the data analysis pipeline, from the signal and data acquisition to modeling and prediction.
 While the challenges in computing with physical data are many and varied, basic recurring issues arise from {\em nonlinearities} at different stages of this pipeline:

-\begin{quote} \begin{itemize} \item {\bf \em Nonlinear Measurements} \em are ubiquitous in imaging, optics, and astronomy.
-A canonical example are magnitude measurements, which arise when it is easy to measure the (Fourier) modulus of a complex signal, but hard to measure the phase.
+\begin{quote} \begin{itemize}[leftmargin=*] \item {\bf \em Nonlinear measurements} \em are ubiquitous in imaging, optics, and astronomy.
+A canonical example is sensing magnitude measurements, which arises when it is easy to measure the (Fourier) modulus of a complex signal, but hard to measure the phase.
 For example, we might measure the Fourier magnitude of a complex signal $\mb x\in\Cp^n$ \cite{patterson1934fourier, patterson1944ambiguities, shechtman2015phase, jaganathan2017phase}

-Here, $\mb x$ represents a signal or image of interest, and the goal is to reconstruct $\mb x$ from the {\em nonlinear} measurements $\mb y$.
+Here, $\mc F(\cdot)$ denotes the Fourier transform, $\mb x$ represents a signal or image of interest, and the goal is to reconstruct $\mb x$ from the nonlinear measurements $\mb y$.

-\item {\bf \em Nonlinear Models} are often well-suited to express the variability of real datasets.
+\item {\bf \em Nonlinear models} are often well-suited to express the variability of real datasets.
 For example, observations in microscopy, neuroscience, and astronomy can often be approximated as sparse superpositions of basic motifs.
 We can cast the problem of finding these motifs as one of seeking a representation of the form

 Here, the columns of $\mb Y \in \bb R^{m \times p}$ are observed data vectors, the columns of $\mb A \in \bb R^{m \times n}$ are basic motifs, and $\mb X \in \bb R^{n \times p}$ is a sparse matrix of coefficients that expresses each observed data point as a superposition of motifs.
 This is sometimes called a {\em sparse dictionary model}.
 A typical goal is to infer both $\mb A$ and $\mb X$ from observed data.
 Because both $\mb A$ and $\mb X$ are unknown, this model should be considered nonlinear (strictly, bilinear).
 Natural images may have even more variability, which is better modeled by hierarchical models (convolutional neural networks) with more complicated nonlinearities \cite{lecun1995convolutional, goodfellow2014generative,goodfellow2016deep}. \end{itemize} \end{quote}